gmag11/EnigmaIOT/readme.md

 - Designed as two libraries (one for gateway, one for node) for easier use.
 - Selectable crypto algorhithm
 - Gateway does not store keys only on RAM.
 They are lost on power cycle.
 This protects system against flash reading attack.
 All nodes attach automatically after gateway is switched on
 - Downlink available.
-It is queued and sent just after node send a data message. **TO-DO**
+If deep sleep is used on sensor nodes, it is queued and sent just after node send a data message. **TO-DO**
 - Optional sleep mode management.
 In this case key has to be stored temporally.
 Normally RTC memmory is the recommended place but SPIFFS or EEPROM would be possible. **Under test**

 ## Design